LearnersGuild/partners/GLOSSARY.md

 # Crew
 Learners are organized into crews.
 Crews are the atomic level of group organization in Learners Guild, designed to provide an accountability framework for their component learners.
 Each crew has a defined purpose, domain, and objectives.
 Generally crews are composed of 12 learners.

-# Guide
+# Mentors
-Guides are learners who may or may not be actively working in a particular craft but have nonetheless achieved a high level of expertise in that craft.
-Their primary responsibility is to guide, mentor, and otherwise assist apprentices and practitioners in their learning.
+Mentors are learners who may or may not be actively working in a particular craft but have nonetheless achieved a high level of expertise in that craft.
+Their primary responsibility is to guide, support, and otherwise assist apprentices and practitioners in their learning.

 # Learner
 Everyone who works for or with Learners Guild is a learner.
 This includes the staff of the core (partners) as well as everyone involved with a guild chapter.